duncanmazza/SoftSysLabMat/reports/report.md

 ### Junwon Learning Goals Reflection

-We are happy that we got to the point where we could perform basic arithmetics on both numbers and matrices.
-We learned how to define matrices and make syntax design choices for LabMat.
-We also learned how interpreted languages are operated with tree structures.
+I am happy that we got to the point where we could perform basic arithmetics on both numbers and matrices.
+I learned how to define matrices and make syntax design choices for LabMat.
+I also learned how interpreted languages are operated with tree structures thanks to Duncan.
+One personal realization I had was that learning the concept behind interpreted languages in depth is just as important as writing C code.
+I thought I wasn't "learning" anything because I wasn't writing any extensive code, but I realize how much I learned about operation of language interpreters just from reading documents and code.
+I did not get to implement my signal processing functions in LabMat due to the lack of time, but I am personally happy with progress Duncan and I made so far in this project.

 ## Resources